 63 B.C.
 The Roman Republic, under Pompey the Great, occupies Palestine (Judea) and takes Jerusalem.

 70 A.D.
 The Roman legions attack and take the city by storm.
-Jerusalem and the temple are completely destroyed.
+Jerusalem and its temple are completely destroyed.

 1099 A.D.
-The city is captured by the army of the first Crusade, who slaughter most of the city's Muslim and Jewish inhabitants.
+The city is captured by the army of the first Crusade.
+They murder almost all the Jews and Muslims.

 1187 A.D.
-Saladin captures Jerusalem from the Crusaders.
+Jerusalem is taken from the Crusaders by Saladin.